Ronak0310/Traffic-Sign-Detection-and-Classification/README.md

 Both models are used in stake to make detection and classification at the same time.

-_**Note**_ : _Here, the second model(CNN) has been trained in order to incease the classification accuracy, because in the first Model(YoloV3) training only 900 Images were available to classify among 43 classes._
+_**Note**_ : _Here, the second model(CNN) has been trained in order to increase the classification accuracy, because in the first Model(YoloV3) training only 900 Images were available to classify among 43 classes._

 ## Project Flowchart